Fates-List/lynx/api-docs/privacy.md

 ### Server Listing

 1. Fates List is not responsible for activities ongoing on listed servers.
-We do not verify these servers as we do with bots.
+We cannot verify these servers as we do with bots as they may not be honest.
 That being said, any server that violates our rules should be reported.
 They will be banned as soon as we verify they violate our rules.
 We will randomly check servers to ensure they follow our rules and users are recommended to report all servers breaking the below rules immediately!
+Furthermore, we require all servers on server listing to be Community Servers.
+We will take steps such as manual server verification if users attempt to spam servers violating our rules or third-party rights such as intellectual property.
 2. Servers may not promote illegal activity such as gambling (of any form), violation of basic human rights (such as servers attempting to dox, harm or harass other members), intellectual property laws (piracy servers as a example) and copyright laws. *This may lead to a ban with no chance of appeal depending on severity!*
 3. **All servers must follow [Discord Community Guidelines](https://discord.com/guidelines).
 They must also be a community server in order to be listed and must have a explicit content filter set to scan messages from all members.
 This may lead to a ban with no chance of appeal as well!**
 4. All servers must adhere to human rights laws.
 This includes promoting or participating in doxxing, hate speech, sexual harassment or self-harm which is *not* allowed on Fates List in any shape or form.
 Servers may not promote the spread of misinformation nor may they violate export laws and other regulation.